Canon 100D vs Leica T

 Review summary: Canon 100D vs Leica T

-So how do things add up?
+So what conclusions can be drawn?
 Which of the two cameras – the Canon 100D or the Leica T – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (17.9 vs 16.2MP) with a 5% higher linear resolution.